HAOYUAN521/DeepLost/README.md

 ## 📖 Introduction

-The exponential growth of academic papers makes it increasingly challenging for researchers to stay updated. **DEEPLOST** aims to alleviate this burden by automating:
+The exponential growth of academic papers makes it increasingly challenging for researchers to stay updated.
+We aims to alleviate this burden by automating:

 - **Fetching relevant papers from arXiv**
 - **Summarizing and comparing papers via a RAG-powered chat assistant**